8 steps for better device security

 - Always have your operating system up to date

 Some great free options include AVG, Avast and the Microsoft Security Essentials.
-For the most part, iOS and Mac devices computer don’t suffer as many viruses as their PC and Android counterparts but they are not totally immune.
+For the most part, iOS and Mac devices are less likely to suffer from viruses as their PC and Android counterparts, but they are not totally immune.
 Be sure to have your devices up to date at all times.

 Also, when you’re done browsing be sure to have your device “forget this network” as it will prevent it from automatically connecting to it in the future.

-A huge amount of viruses and malware these days comes from people trying to get content from third party streaming and download websites.
-Notice all the weird pop-ups and dodgy third party banners on the websites?
+A huge amount of viruses and malware these days come from people trying to get content from third party streaming and download websites.
+Notice all the weird pop-ups and third party banners on the websites wen you're trying to watch your favourite shows?
 They could be installing things in the background without your knowledge.
-If you can get your content via official channels you should always go for it.
-It will almost always be high quality, legal and be free of malware and viruses.

-If using someone elses device, be sure to sign out
+8. If using someone else's device, be sure to sign out

 Sometimes you just need to borrow a device for a few minutes.
 Whether it’s to check your email or see something on a social media network, sometimes it just has to be done.
-When you’re doing this however you need to make sure you are only signing in temporarily.
-It would be awful if the owner of the device could log back into your accounts when you’ve handed it back.
+When you’re doing this however, you need to make sure you are only signing in temporarily.

 - When signing in, never click “remember password” or “save sign-in information” on the browser